Zero-shot Prompt-based Video Encoder for Surgical Gesture Recognition: Introduction

 In order to validate these claims and evaluate \BP's overall efficacy and zero-shot capability, we demonstrate usage on the JIGSAWS \cite{jigsaws} and RARP-45 \cite{van2022gesture} dataset, simulating both standard and zero-shot use cases on cross-validated training schemes.
-We fine-tune an encoder contrastively on the training fold data, varying experimentally the amount of label information (both annotation presence/absence and label text).
+We fine-tune an encoder contrastively to the training fold data{compare image encoders with differing configurations}, varying experimentally the amount of label information (both annotation presence/absence and label text).
 We then compare the performance of experimental cases and standard baselines from the literature using a standard prediction recognition model (MS-TCN++, \cite{mstcn++}).
 Our experiments show the benefit of using \BP{} image encoders for gesture recognition tasks.